 I was never a big fan of cities and the life in the so-called ‘concrete jungle’.
 So when I came over to Slovakia this summer – into a city surrounded by a beautiful nature backdrop and easily access to adventure activities, I fell in love with it.
 And that is what Kosice is.

-Lisa and I were in Kosice and Spis Region for 5 full days, and am here to recommend some of the best things to do that in our limited summer time there:
+Lisa and I were in Kosice and Spis Region for 5 full days after I came over by bus from Gdansk in Poland, and am here to recommend some of the best things to do that in our limited summer time there:

 Top Outdoor Activities to Experience in Kosice City and beyond